 At the close of a financing round, an existing investor or board member agrees to buy some common stock at a pre-determined price.In this situation, the 5% limitation for QSBS purposes doesn’t apply since the company is not doing a repurchase; however, the pricing amount can present some of the same 409A implications as a board member is engaging in the transaction.
 In addition, the tax implications may be just as complex as in Scenario One.
 If the price is being set by a board member who also approves compensation, it may be prudent to treat the excess paid over the 409A price as income, and this strategy should be thoroughly vetted by the experts.
 Additionally, if the shares being sold would otherwise qualify for tax treatment under QSBS, this exemption may not apply, and a tax expert should be consulted.

 Shares are sold directly to a third party, which may or may not be a preferred stock shareholder.In this situation, much of the risk of keeping the 409A price goes away if the pricing is done by the third party, and it is a one-time transaction.
 This situation is clearer from a tax perspective and will likely allow the sellers to be taxed at capital gains rates.
-If QSBS applies, the purchaser will likely be able to take the exemption.
+If QSBS applies, the seller will likely be able to take the exemption.
 The most important step for the founder to consider is that the third party will be added to the cap table, and board approval for transfer will be critical.

 Choosing the right investment partner is key to successfully reaching your financial goals.
 As always, prior to any transaction, one should consult with the experts.
 This includes company accountants, the company’s 409A value provider, legal counsel and seller’s personal CPA -- in addition, of course, to the company’s board of directors.